YSSF8/Xorio-Library/README.md

 // This function changes the position of the element xorio.randomPosition('tag name, .class, or #id');

-// This class creates a random letters/numbers const random = new xorio.Random();
-random.var(variable_limit); // This generates random number but not displayed in the web console.log(random.variable); // This prints the "random.var()" in the console (if you want)

 // This class gives the user ability to move the element using Arrow/WASD keys const movements = new xorio.Movement();